codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

      To compare with the latest version from Codefresh, [click here](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"}.
   * [Download the CLI]({{site.baseurl}}/docs/clients/csdp-cli/).

 1. Uninstall the failed hosted runtime:
   `cf uninstall hosted-codefresh --force`
   where:
   `hosted-codefresh` is the name of your hosted runtime, automatically assigned by Codefresh.
 1. In the Codefresh UI, return to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.
 1. Refresh the page and start with _1.
-Provision hosted runtime_.
+Provision hosted runtime_ above.

 ### 2. Connect Git provider